DataStax-Academy/cassandra-workshop-series/week1 - Getting Started with Cassandra/README.md

-Welcome to WEEK 1 of the Cassandra Workshop Series
+🎓🔥 Welcome to WEEK 1 of the Cassandra Workshop Series 🔥🎓
 ======================================================

-In this repository, you'll find everything from the online Cassandra Workshop Series:
+In this repository, you'll find everything you need for week 1 of the online Cassandra Workshop Series:
 - Materials used during presentations
 - Hands-on exercises